 Biography

-She grew up feeling safest in nature and cherished the opportunity in school to read and analyze literature.
-On a changing planet, she is motivated by a longing to protect the natural world with all of the interconnections it nurtures in the community of life.
-She believes that people and animals have the potential to thrive together through mixed communities across landscapes.
-Key to our mutual wellbeing is a paradigm shift in human consciousness.
+She grew up feeling intuitively drawn to natural spaces and cherished the opportunity in school to read and analyze literature.
+On a changing planet, she is motivated by a longing to protect the natural world and all of the interconnections it nurtures in the community of life.
+She believes that people and animals have the potential to thrive together through mixed communities across landscapes, and that key to our mutual wellbeing is a paradigm shift in human consciousness.

-While working as a facilitator and ally in the disability community, Kim earned her Masters of Science in Anthrozoology from Canisius College and Certificate in Humane Education from the University of Denver.
-She also has certifications in applied animal behaviour (University of Washington, Seattle), ecotherapy (Earth Body Institute), and is a master naturalist (Montana Natural History Center).
-She loves to work on behalf of others through writing and facilitating, and her interests take shape through education; community engagement; and creative-academic storytelling for social change.
-In hopes of reaching wider audiences, she has engaged both schools and animal sanctuaries with humane and conservation education programming.
+Kim earned her Master of Science in Anthrozoology from Canisius University and simultaneously became a Certified Humane Education Practitioner through the University of Denver’s Institute for Human-Animal Connection.
+She also has certifications in applied animal behavior (University of Washington, Seattle) and ecotherapy (The Earthbody Institute), and is a master naturalist (Montana Natural History Center).
+She loves to work on behalf of the more-than-human world through writing and facilitating, and her interests take shape in education; community engagement; sharing the impact of others through editorial curation; and narrative-academic storytelling for social change.